Best Electrician Schools in Louisiana

 • NEC instruction: The National Electrical Code changes every three years.
 Training must be up to date.

-• Apprenticeship or job placement support: Schools tied to local contractors can help you start faster.
+• Apprenticeship or career services: Schools tied to local contractors can help you start faster.

 • Flexible schedules: Night or weekend classes help if you’re already working.